Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2 id="workplace">💼 An Enneagram 4 in the Workplace</h2>

-Enneagram Type 4 individuals bring unique strengths and challenges to the workplace.
-They are often creative, innovative, and highly intuitive, with a natural ability to think outside the box and develop original ideas.
-They are also deeply attuned to their emotions and those of others, which can make them insightful and empathetic team members.
+Enneagram Type 4s are often creative, innovative, and highly intuitive, with a natural ability to think outside the box and develop original ideas.

+They are deeply attuned to their emotions and those of others, which can make them insightful and empathetic team members.

 Type 4s are often drawn to work that allows them to express their individuality and creativity, such as art, music, writing, or design.
 They may also be drawn to professions that involve helping others, such as counseling, social work, or teaching.
 However, they may struggle in environments that feel too rigid or rule-bound, as they value the freedom to express themselves and follow their instincts.